safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 infected individual that was shared as part of the `PositiveTestRecord`.

-The `DistributionStart` includes a reference to the corresponding `PositiveTestRecord`, and the initial `MintToken` authorised by the Health Official by making a call to `CreateMintToken` to the Distributed Notaries.
+The `DistributionStart` includes a reference to the corresponding `PositiveTestRecord`, and the initial `MintToken` authorized by the Health Official by making a call to `CreateMintToken` to the Distributed Notaries.

-The infected individual will then make a `Mint` call to the Distributed Notaries, with the received `MintToken`, deposit the resulting Viral Token into their `DailyRiskAccount`, and send on the resulting Mint Tokens to all of their contacts since the `InfectionStartDate`.
+The infected individual will then make a `Mint` call to the Distributed Notaries, with the received `MintToken`, deposit the resulting `RiskToken` into their `DailyRiskAccount`, and send on the resulting Mint Tokens to all of their contacts since the `InfectionStartDate`.